fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 ### PCA
 One of the most commonly used dimensionality reduction algorithms is Principal Components Analysis (PCA).
-Its origins are "difficult to trace" according to [@Jolliffe2002], but are generally agreed upon to lay within the beginning of the 20th century.
+Its origins are "difficult to trace" according to [@Jolliffe2002].
-Throughout history, PCA has been dis"Visual exploration is an essential component of data analysis" as van der Maaten et. al. [@bhtsne] put it.
-Classic visualization techniques, such as scatter plots and parallel coordinates, can be used for visual analysis of low-dimensional data.
-They can be combined with clustering algorithms to improve the graphical results by grouping data points. covered multiple times, which is an indicator of how fundamental the algorithm is.
+They lie within the beginning of the 20th century, but throughout history, PCA has been discovered multiple times, which is an indicator of how fundamental the algorithm is.
 It is a versatile algorithm with multiple applications, that is still frequently referenced and used in current research publications.
 A common application in the field of data analysis is that of visualizing data.